FlorianWilhelm/pytanis/docs/usage/review.md

 ## Finding external Reviewers and learning about their preferences

 For the PyConDE / PyData Berlin 2023, we were looking for about 50 external reviewers since we expected about 400 proposals, and we wanted to have 3 reviews per proposal.
-This would about to 25 proposals to review per person and still manageable within a few weeks if you schedule 5-15 minutes per proposal.
+This would amount to about 25 proposals to review per person and still manageable within a few weeks if you schedule 5-15 minutes per proposal.

 To get external reviewers, we would only ask within our circle of trust and refer them to some [Google Forms].
 This basically consisted of following questions with descriptions: